miguelcastillon/miguelcastillon.github.io/content/publication/underwater-3d-scanner-to-counteract-refraction-calibration-and-experimental-results/index.md

   Experimental Results"
 publication_types:
   - "2"
-authors:
+authors: []
-  - "*IEEE/ASME Transactions on Mechatronics*"
 doi: 10.1109/TMECH.2022.3170504
+publication: "*IEEE/ASME Transactions on Mechatronics*"
 abstract: "Underwater 3-D laser scanners are an essential type of sensor used by unmanned underwater vehicles (UUVs) for operations such as inspection, navigation, and object recognition and manipulation.
 This article presents a